 Number two, It does not make financial sense for a buyer to give you a high asking price when they have to invest thousands in upgrades.
 If they see a house already upgraded, most buyers will choose that one, as you would if you were the buyer.
 Their reasons are usually the same.
 They can’t afford to do upgrades because they are already maxed out for the purchase price.
 And number three they usually do not have skills to tackle these items themselves and they are not looking to buy anyone else’s headaches.

 If you chose to keep your property dated and wait longer on the market for a sale, you will encounter a number of stressors.
 Things like extended carrying costs, double property payments, double utilities and taxes if you already bought a house, stress, going stale on the market, price reductions…etc.

 The one thing you can do to try to sell faster if you are not doing upgrades, is to start off with a much lower price than your competitors.
 That way you hit the market with enough impact to get you noticed and get showings, and you may get lucky and find a buyer that is willing to take your “project house” on.

 If this is the road you want to go, then it is not enough to be $5,000 under your competition.
 You will need to consider the level of upgrades that would be required and drop your starting price to that point.
-This may mean $10,000- $30,000 depending on how extensive the work is and how neglected your house has been, it may mean even more.
+This may mean $10,000- $30,000 or more depending on how extensive the work is and how dated your home is.